RautDevang24/linkedin_clone/README.md

 2. Modify HTML, CSS, and JavaScript files as per your project requirements.
 3. Replace placeholder images with your own or use appropriate URLs.

-## How to Contribute
-We welcome contributions!
-Report bugs or suggest improvements by creating an issue.
-Submit pull requests for enhancements.

-## Contact
-For questions or inquiries, contact me at [vimalansenthil@gmail.com](mailto:vimalansenthil@gmail.com).